bramjochems/python_dev_container/README.md

 ## Getting started
 To get started:
     1. Make sure you have the dev containers extension is VS Code installed.

     2. Clone this repo

     3. Change the name of the directory src/app to whatever package you want to use.
 Also change:

-        - the name app in packages in pyproject.toml
+        - the name app both under name and in packages in pyproject.toml

         NOTE: the name of the workspaceFolder in the devcontainer.json should NOT be updated

     4. Update the pyproject.toml dependencies to whatever you need.
 Consider if you want to remove poetry.lock from the .gitignore

     5. Add your code

     6. Add or update the azure pipeline (or replace with a github one)

     7. Review the .dockerignore and .gitignore files

     8. Update the Readme under app/src